-Jigokudani Monkey Park is famous for the Japanese macaque monkey better known as the snow monkey that enjoys sitting in the natural hot springs during the cold winter months.
+Jigokudani Monkey Park is famous for the Japanese macaque monkey, better known as the snow monkey that enjoys sitting in the natural hot springs during the cold winter months.

-The park is located about 250km north-west of Tokyo and can easily be done on as a day trip from Tokyo.
+The park is located about 250km north-west of Tokyo and can easily be done on as a day trip from Tokyo,

-The Snow monkey are very used to humans and they don´t seem to mind tourists putting their cameras just a few cm from their faces, you will get so close, that when some of the snow monkeys jump into the pool, will you get the water splash right on you.
+The Snow monkey are very used to humans, and they don´t seem to mind tourists putting their cameras just a few cm from their faces, you will get so close, that when some of the snow monkeys jump into the pool, will you get the water splash right on you.

-There´s small information center/museum when you enter the Hot spring area, most of the information is in Japanese, but some part is translated into English as well.
+There´s a small information center/museum when you enter the Hot spring area, most of the information is in Japanese, but some part is translated into English as well.

-The park is open all year, but it seems its only in winter tourist will visit the place since the place dost look any special when there’s no snow in the area and there’s no Snow monkey in the pool during the warmer months.
+The park is open all year, but it seems its only in winter tourist will visit the place since the place dost look any special when there’s no snow in the area, and there’s no Snow monkey in the pool during the warmer months.

 There is usually snow in the park from December to March, and the best time to visit the park is from January to February.